Footprints in the Sand

 If we look more carefully at the footprint we can see further ridges and contours on its sole.

 Notice how JESUS and THE MESSIAH stem from either end of the original footprint, a common feature of the code.
-In fact first and last words of the entire NIV Bible are also encoded by this method, as are those of each testament.
+In fact the first and last words of each testament and the entire NIV Bible are encoded by this method.
 The encoding THE MESSIAH also begins along with the second verse of Genesis.
 Consistently found features such as this indicate design, rather than randomness.

 The word JESUS neatly bisects to reveal more of the message.

 This statement is in the same form as the first: MESSIAH/SECOND COMING alongside JESUS/SECOND COMING.
 "Messiah" thus forms the 'midfoot' part of this initial footprint.